Jeffrey-CHL/neu-hpc-for-ai/week_07_static/README.md

 This project implements a **distributed FlashAttention** kernel using **CUDA** and **MPI**, and runs it on a GPU instance provisioned via [Modal](https://modal.com).

-The code is based on the course starter files for INFO 7375 / INFO 5100 “HPC for AI”.
+The code is based on the course starter files for INFO 7375 HPC for AI.

 ---